HussainAther/philosophy/causality/emergence.md

 Contextual emergence is a specific kind of relationship between different domains of scientific descriptions of particular phenomena.
 Although these domains are not ordered strictly hierarchically, one often speaks of lower and higher levels of description in which emergence occurs.
-From the lower levels, more fundamental in a certain sense, phenomena emerge in higher levels in more complex phenomena.
+From the lower levels (L), more fundamental in a certain sense, phenomena emerge in higher levels (H) in more complex phenomena.
 Strings of DNA in a genome may correspond to different transcripts on an transcriptome level for an individual.
 Chaotic conditions may emerge from certain differential equations subject to certain constraints.
 This complexity depends on the conditions of the context.
+Hence, contextual emergence.

+Contextual emergence involves  well-defined relationships between different levels of complexity.
+We can use a two-step procedure to create a systematic, formal way that an individual description (Li) creates a statistical description (Ls) among the lower level.
+This process can lead us to decribe individuals at a higher level (Hi).

-The basic idea of contextual emergence is to establish a well-defined interlevel relation between a lower level L and a higher level H of a system.
-This is done by a two-step procedure that leads in a systematic and formal way (1) from an individual description Li to a statistical description Ls and (2) from Ls to an individual description Hi.
+procedure that leads in a systematic and formal way (1) from an individual description Li to a statistical description Ls and (2) from Ls to an individual description Hi.
 This scheme can in principle be iterated across any connected set of descriptions, so that it is applicable to any case that can be formulated precisely enough to be a